Breastfeeding Letdown Reflex: How It Works and What Affects It

 What Factors Can Affect the Letdown Reflex?

-Stress, anxiety, or even fatigue may make it harder for your body to respond as it should.
+Your emotional state and physical health can both have a significant impact on the letdown reflex.
+Stress, anxiety, and fatigue can all make it harder for your body to respond the way it should.

 Emotional State Impact